With official seat in Yaoundé, CAMBIN was first constituted in May 2005 and officially legalized in June 2006.

 - Update and enhance the CAMBIN website

-If you would be willing to volunteer with us any of the above initiatives or any bioethics related issue, please contact the CAMBIN secretariat at email@example.com, firstname.lastname@example.org express your interest and be considered for a position!
+If you would be willing to volunteer with us any of the above initiatives or any bioethics related issue, please contact the CAMBIN secretariat at email@example.com, firstname.lastname@example.org to express your interest and be considered for a position!

 - Conference: Cameroon Traditional Medicine, Yesterday, Today and Tomorrow